gclib 2.4.0

 f = open("positions.txt", "r")

-lastPositions = None
+lastPosition = None

-for line in f.read().splitlines()
+for line in f.read().splitlines():

-if lastPositions:
+if lastPosition:

 try: